daryazata/wills-space-messenger/README.md

 ### Data Structure

-Data is stored in the following structure:
+Data is stored in the following structure - and these are the paths that you are able to query in the Firestore database:

 * `/channels/{channelId}` - messages are organized into "channels".
 Each channel has:
   * `name: string`